 Many people feel they should resist militarism by resisting the payment of federal income taxes.
 Yet they believe they are unable to engage in war tax resistance because taxes are withheld from their salary or wages.
 This obstacle can be overcome by nearly everyone.
 Thousands of war tax resisters have stopped the withholding of income taxes that would be used for military spending by claiming additional allowances or exemptions from withholding on their W-4 forms.
-This brochure explains how people reduce or eliminate withholding and some of the possible consequences.
+This publication explains how people reduce or eliminate withholding and some of the possible consequences.
 It does not apply to Social Security or FICA taxes.
+State tax withholding can be set at a different rate as desired.

 For tax purposes, “withholding allowances” and “dependents” are not the same thing.
 The law allows people to claim allowances for themselves, for their dependents, and for deductions and credits they expect to claim on their tax returns, such as medical bills, mortgage interest, charitable gifts, child care costs, alimony payments, retirement contributions, and many other deductible payments.